Procurement Glossary

 Conclusion on risk management

-Effective risk management in purchasing is indispensable in today's globalized economy.
-The systematic identification, assessment and management of risks along the supply chain not only ensures the continuity of supply, but also strengthens the company's competitive position.
+Effective risk management in Procurement is indispensable in today's globalized economy.
+The systematic identification, assessment and management of risks along the supply chain not only ensures continuity of supply, but also strengthens the company's competitive position.
 By using modern technologies and proactive strategies, companies can identify risks at an early stage and take targeted countermeasures.
 Success lies in the balance between effective risk management and operational efficiency.